ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Methodology

-To guide LLMs' question-asking behavior with accurate and clinical-aware rewards, we propose \textit{Shapley Information Gain} (SIG), which measures the clinical utility of follow-up questions by quantifying the amount and clinical value of newly acquired information while accounting for fact importance and interactions through cooperative game theory.
+To guide LLMs' question-asking with accurate and clinical-aware rewards, we propose \textit{Shapley Information Gain} (SIG), which quantifies question utility by measuring newly acquired information amount, while accounting for fact importance and interactions via cooperative game theory.

-\textbf{Atomic Fact Foundation.} Our information gain reward aims to quantify the \emph{incremental information} elicited by each question.
-We define the amount of information as the \emph{number of newly acquired atomic facts}.
-To enable this, we leverage the pre-constructed ground-truth set of atomic facts $\mathcal{F} = {f_1, f_2, \dots, f_n}$ defined in Section~\ref{sec:task_definition}, where each $f_i$ represents a unit of information, allowing us to explicitly track what facts have been acquired at any point during the consultation and quantify the information gain from each question.
+\textbf{Atomic Fact Foundation.} We measure \emph{incremental information} elicited by each question as the number of newly acquired atomic facts.
+Specifically, we leverage the pre-constructed ground-truth atomic fact set $\mathcal{F} = {f_1, f_2, \dots, f_n}$ defined in Section~\ref{sec:task_definition}.
+This enables explicit tracking of acquired facts and per-question information gain.

-\textbf{State Approximation via Dynamic Understanding Generation.} At each dialogue turn $t$, after the model poses a follow-up question $q_t$ and receives the patient's response $r_t$, the dialogue history is updated to: $\mathcal{H}_t = \{(q_1, r_1), (q_2, r_2), \dots, (q_t, r_t)\}$.
-To approximate the model’s internal belief state $s_t$ in an interpretable form for subsequent analysis, we employ a \textit{doctor understanding prompt} (Appendix G) that instructs the model to articulate its understanding of patient condition $U_t$ based on $Q_p$ and $\mathcal{H}_t$. $U_t$ captures the model’s current grasp of patient information and serves as a proxy for its internal belief state $s_t$.
+\textbf{State Approximation via Dynamic Understanding Generation.} At dialogue turn $t$, after the model poses a follow-up question $q_t$ and receives the patient response $r_t$, the dialogue history is updated to: $\mathcal{H}_t = \{(q_1, r_1), (q_2, r_2), \dots, (q_t, r_t)\}$.
+We approximate the model’s internal belief state $s_t$ using a \textit{doctor understanding prompt} (Appendix~\ref{appendix:prompts}) that instructs the model to articulate its understanding of patient condition $U_t$ based on $Q_p$ and $\mathcal{H}_t$. $U_t$ captures the model’s current grasp of patient information and serves as a proxy for $s_t$.

-\textbf{Fact-Level Information Gain.} To quantify the informational value of question $q_t$, we measure the change in the model’s understanding before and after receiving its response $r_t$.
-Specifically, we implement a fact-checking module by prompting a high-capacity LLM to determine whether each fact $f_i \in \mathcal{F}$ is entailed in $U_t$.
-The raw Information Gain (IG) is defined as the difference in fact coverage between the current and previous understanding states:
+\textbf{Fact-Level Information Gain.} To quantify the informational value of question $q_t$, we measure the incremental change in model understanding following its response $r_t$.
+Using a high-capacity LLM-powered fact-checker to determine fact entailment ($f_i \in \mathcal{F}$) in $U_t$, raw Information Gain (IG) is defined as the increase in fact coverage between current and previous model understanding states:

 where $\mathbf{1}(\cdot)$ is the indicator function based on the fact-checker's judgments.
 The IG score captures the number of newly acquired facts elicited by $q_t$, but assumes equal and independent contributions across all facts.